techidaily/site-fox-glue/source/_posts/in-2024-visualizing-perfection-our-1-10-camera-lens-picks-for-amazing-photography.md

 This focus range, also known as the "walk-around lens," may be used to shoot whatever you could possibly want, including tight portraits and landscapes.
 The f/1.8 lenses that we described at the beginning of this post are one stop slower than f/2.8\.
 However, the Canon 24-70mm f/2.8L II has a number of qualities that make it a fantastic lens for shooting in low light.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/umvX4ZdWbxk?si=tPXL0-Kzf9SQaY8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### **Sigma 35mm f/1.2 DG DN Art Lens**

 Amazing glass is the Sigma 35mm f/1.2 DG DN Art Lens.
 With a maximum aperture of f/1.2, the widest an autofocusing lens can go, it offers excellent results.
 Since the lens includes a floating mechanism, focusing up close as well as throughout the remainder of the focusing range will be simple.